Overnight Camping At Big Pine Lakes From North Fork

 5.35 miles and less than 10 minutes from First Lake – hello Second Lake!
 It took me a while to get here my first time but I’ve gotten up as quickly as two hours on other trips.
 This one took my breath away.
 The water was green and beautiful and the view of Temple Crag straight on was so dramatic and just makes you go woah… 😀 We saw some other backpackers set up camp around here, but I’ve always wanted to hike to Third Lake so fifteen minutes later, we trekked on to find our last stop.

-Third Lake is a bit farther apart than first and second lake.
-We arrived here at 5 pm/ 6.22 miles/ 3.5 hrs from the start.
-At this time of day, there was plenty of day light that just brought out the colors of the lake.
-There is a small waterfall on the opposite side of the lake which is actually feeding the lake water with the melting Palisade Glacier; that water source is also the explanation of the turquoise/ green water.
+There is a small waterfall on the opposite side of the lake which feeds the lake water from the melting Palisade Glacier; that water source is also the reason of the unique turquoise/ green water.
 You get a different angle of Temple Crag from here but it’s still awe-mazing!

 We set up camp, ate dinner, and waited for the sun to go down.
 The sun didn’t set until after 8 pm and at 9 pm… there was still light outside!
 I only remember this because my friend was waiting for darkness in the sky so he could get some shots of the stars.
-This is my first backpacking trip in the Eastern Sierra aside from Mt.
-Whitney so I was still pretty excited about the long daylight.
-Since we weren’t moving around much anymore, we were easy targets for the mosquitoes so I ended up hiding out in the tent most of the evening. 🙁 If third lake is all you want to hike to, you can stop reading here; just go back the same way you came in.

 The next morning, we slept in because I wanted to wait for the sun to rise a bit higher to shine on the lake before adventuring on.
 At 6 am… the lake color was not very vibrant yet.